Merkoba/Harambe/README.md

 ---

-## Pages
+## Assets

-There is a directory called `pages`.
-You can create any html file in there.
+There is a directory called `assets` inside `static`.

-Files here are accesible through the `/page/name` endpoint.

-For example: `site.com/page/about` will show `about.html`.
+This directoy is not version controlled so you can add anything you want.

-You can use this with `links` to link and host different kinds of pages.
+You can use this to host html pages which you can link in the main page.

+Just make sure to not delete the `.gitignore` file that is inside.

+---